tp2750/PlateReaderCurves.jl/docs/src/lambda.md

 ## Compare to theory

-We normalize to [0,1] and look at the effect of sample number and lambda on slope and residuals.
+We normalize to [0,1] and look at the effect of sample number and lambda on slope and residuals as well as ratio of are under curve.
 The theoretical slope is 13.5 and the expected average residul is 0.08 (0.798 * std-dev).

 We vary number of samples and smoothing.